ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-velocity-smoother.md

 | `string` | "OPEN_LOOP" |

 Description
-:   Type of feedback to use for the current state of the robot’s velocity.
-In `OPEN_LOOP`, it will use the last commanded velocity as the next iteration’s current velocity.
+:   Type of feedback to use for the current state of the robot's velocity.
+In `OPEN_LOOP`, it will use the last commanded velocity as the next iteration's current velocity.
 When acceleration limits are set appropriately, this is a good assumption.
-In `CLOSED_LOOP`, it will use the odometry from the `odom` topic to estimate the robot’s current speed.
+In `CLOSED_LOOP`, it will use the odometry from the `odom` topic to estimate the robot's current speed.
 In closed loop mode, it is important that the odometry is high rate and low latency, relative to the smoothing frequency.

 ### **`max_velocity`**